eahrold/Crypt-Server/OSX/OS X Install instructions.md

 Now edit the httpd_crypt.conf specifying the location of where you just placed the crypt.wsgi file, and place that file in

-	/Library/Server/Web/Config/apache2/
+	/Library/Server/Web/Config/apache2/ **

-and finally edit the the com.aapps.crypt.plist specifying the location of where you placed crypt.wsgi, and place that file in
+and finally edit the the com.grahamgilbert.crypt.plist specifying the location of where you placed crypt.wsgi, and place that file in

-	/Library/Server/Web/Config/apache2/webapps/
+	/Library/Server/Web/Config/apache2/webapps/ **

+#######** if you've changed the "service data location" using the server app make the proper adjustments to the path.